 Bogas started eating the conventional packaged meat dog’s food since he was very little, even before I met him (you can read more about his story here).
 He ate many different kinds of the usual “pet biscuits”, from several brands, from the cheapest to the most expensive ones.
-He never ate extra sugar or dairy, or other industrial processed “human foods”, as he was always part of more simple and natural vegan lifestyles’ environments.
-Besides that, he always loved and occasionally ate sweet potato, pumpkin, carrot, some nuts, homemade popcorn and homemade bread.
+He never ate extra sugar or dairy, or other industrial processed “human foods”, as he was always part of more simple lifestyles’ environments.
+Besides that, he always loved and occasionally ate sweet potato, pumpkin, carrot, nuts, homemade popcorn and homemade bread.

 His First Skin Crisis